-I enjoy making this with the XCT oil as it turns into ketones immediately whereas coconut oil takes time for the body to process and create ketones out of.
+I enjoy making this with the Keto Brain as it turns into ketones immediately whereas coconut oil takes time for the body to process and create ketones out of.
 I am a fan of getting an immediate influx of ketones and then having other fat sources to keep the ketone production occurring over time…which is what this recipe does.

-Bone broth protein powder is loaded with collagen protein which is what are body uses to create strong and healthy skin, nails, joints and our intestinal lining.
-By using bone broth protein, we are helping to strengthen these areas of our body, allowing us to age more gracefully, prevent joint and muscle injuries and heal our gut.
+Organic bone broth collagen protein powder is loaded with collagen protein which is what are body uses to create strong and healthy skin, nails, joints and our intestinal lining.
+By using bone broth collagen protein, we are helping to strengthen these areas of our body, allowing us to age more gracefully, prevent joint and muscle injuries and heal our gut.

 Make this recipe and let us know your thoughts in the comments box below!